 State law maintains that "it shall be unlawful for any person to have in his possession any official traffic-control device except by reason of his employment.
 Conviction of possession of such devices (i.e. stop signs, street signs, city limit signs) is punishable by a $100 fine and/or 30 days in jail."

 The possession, storage, or use of any firearm, weapon, or destructive device on or within a chapter house is strictly prohibited.
 A "weapon" is here defined as any firearms, BB, pellet, paintball or starter guns/pistols, bows or crossbows, slingshots, nunchakus, brass knuckles; or any switchblade knife, ballistic knife, sword, or other bladed projectile or spear; or explosives of any type, etc. Replica weapons are similarly prohibited.

 Windows and screens are to remain in place at all times.
 Students are not allowed to place anything outside their windows or to throw objects out of open windows due to the potential for injury to those on the ground.
 A $25 fee will be assessed for reinstalling screens.

 For reasons of safety, students are not allowed on the roofs, ledges or fire escapes of chapter houses except during a fire emergency.
 Students are also prohibited from chapter house attic areas and equipment/machinery rooms.

 Cancellation of this contract for any reason may result in the billing of a) applicable room charges to the student’s account, and/or b) empty bed fees established by OFSL to the fraternity.
 In the event of cancellation for any reason, it is the student’s responsibility to find alternative housing.

 Cancellation by the Student

-file a petition with OFSL.
+If the student continues to attend Illinois Wesleyan University but nevertheless desires to cancel this contract because of reasons other than those listed above, he must file a petition with OFSL.
 Each case will be reviewed on its individual merits.

 Cancellation by the University